OctopusDeploy/docs/src/pages/docs/octopus-cloud/frequently-asked-questions.md

 ### What training is available?
 Our [Resource Center](https://octopus.com/resource-center) provides high-quality webinars, blog posts, white papers, and free tools.
 We also offer [books with free PDF versions](https://octopus.com/publications) covering Octopus and broader DevOps topics.
 We pride ourselves on the quality of our [developer documentation](/docs) and provide free [training video tutorials](https://www.youtube.com/playlist?list=PLAGskdGvlaw268i2ZTPC1ZrxwFjjKIdKH).
 We support a [community Slack channel](https://octopususergroup.slack.com/join/shared_invite/zt-170c1xzfl-J_pWvCeNZ4H_LmGVE4XNtw#/shared-invite/email) where our staff regularly assist with customer inquiries.

-Our Professional and Enterprise tier customers also receive access to our Support team and expert-guided onboarding.
+Professional and Enterprise tier customers receive access to our Support team and expert-guided onboarding.
 Enterprise tier customers can add on Technical Account Management services.
 Enterprise tier customers with over USD $50,000 licenses are assigned a Customer Success Manager.

 ### Can we get support for our initial setup?
-Our Professional and Enterprise tier customers receive our expert-guided onboarding Support, and our [Sales and Support teams](https://octopus.com/company/contact) are highly responsive and available to every customer.
+Professional and Enterprise tier customers receive our expert-guided onboarding Support.
+Our [Sales and Support teams](https://octopus.com/company/contact) are highly responsive and available to every customer.

 ## Purchasing

 ### How do I purchase Octopus Cloud?
-We recommend new customers [start a free trial](https://octopus.com/pricing/overview) to get 30 days of access to Octopus Cloud Professional tier, with no credit card required.
-At any point during the trial period, [contact our Sales team](https://octopus.com/company/contact) to convert your instance to an annual subscription with no data loss.
+We recommend new customers [start a free trial](https://octopus.com/pricing/overview) to get 30 days of access to Octopus Cloud Professional.
+A credit card is not required.
+[Contact Sales](https://octopus.com/company/contact) during the trial period to convert to an annual subscription with no data loss.

 ### How can I trial Enterprise tier?
-Please [contact our Sales team](https://octopus.com/company/contact) to trial Octopus Cloud Enterprise tier, which provides more projects, tenants, machines, and a more significant task cap than the Professional tier.
-Enterprise tier trials come with dedicated support from our Customer Success and Solution Engineering teams.
+Please [contact Sales](https://octopus.com/company/contact) to trial Octopus Cloud Enterprise tier.
+Enterprise provides more projects, tenants, machines, and a higher task cap.

 ### What does Octopus Cloud cost?
 We license Octopus Cloud in tiers.
 Our Starter tier costs USD $360 per year, and it allows ten projects, ten tenants, ten machines, and a task cap of five.
 There are no additional platform fees.